abracadaniel/cardano-pool-docker/README.md

 ## Ports
 The ports to publish for the different nodes.
 For the nodes to work properly you need to forward the ports 3000 and 3001 to the instances running the nodes.
+If you changes the ports using the environment variables, you will of course have to publish those ports.

 | Port | Function |
 | :-- | -- |